The essential role AI motion tracking can play in post-op and post-trauma recovery

 For medical professionals, helping patients get back on their feet after orthopedic surgery or trauma is never easy, but it’s especially tough when there are long wait times and not enough physical therapists to go around.
 That’s why AI motion tracking technology is stepping up to help.

-Thanks to recent advancements in digital physiotherapy, patients now have access to AI-powered motion tracking and motion analysis that can support their orthopedic rehabilitation and help them regain their full range of motion.
+Thanks to recent advancements in digital physiotherapy, patients now have access to AI-powered motion tracking and motion analysis that could support their orthopedic rehabilitation and help them regain their full range of motion.

-In this article, we’ll explore how innovative AI platforms such as Kemtai are helping more patients than ever before, and making life easier for physiotherapists.
+In this article, we’ll explore how innovative AI platforms such as Kemtai could help more patients than ever before, and could make life easier for physiotherapists.
 But before we dive into the specifics, let’s take a look at the technology that makes it all possible: computer vision.

 AI Motion Tracking reduces Healthcare costs